dolittle-interaction/JavaScript.Components.Aurelia/Documentation/controls/NavigationView/_index.md

 ### paneDisplayMode
-The paneDisplayMode is be default set to left.
+The paneDisplayMode is by default set to left.
 You can change this by setting the attribute of the custom element to be `left`, `left-compact`, `left-minimal` and `top`.

 ```html
 <navigation-view pane-display-mode="left">